 - Rolled vinyl is a very flexible, inexpensive material with inherent distortion.
 It comes in a variety of thickness’s and is a good option for the budget conscience.
 Uses include – Screens for restaurants, privacy panels for residential units, small power boat camper covers.

 - Sheet vinyl is pressed and polished by adding .020 gauge single sheets under high pressure and heat, creating a flexible optically clear window.
-Brands include Regalite and Crystal Clear.
+Brands include O’Sea Regalite and Strataglass Crystal Clear.

-Uses include – Power boat enclosures, Upscale commercial applications.
+Uses include – Power boat enclosures, and residential and commercial applications.

 - Coated Sheet Vinyl produced both by O’Sea and Strataglass add a protective scratch resistant and UV inhibitor coat.